anoma/anoma-sdk/README.md

 | `BONSAI_API_URL`                   | Bonsai URL                                                          | URL         |
 | `BONSAI_API_KEY`                   | Authentication key for Bonsai API access                            | String      |

+To find the latest protocol adapter address, see here.

+> [!TIP]
-If you want to try local development without actually submitting transactions to the protocol adapter, you can set `RISC0_DEV_MODE` to `true`.
+> If you want to try local development without actually submitting transactions to the protocol adapter, you can set `RISC0_DEV_MODE` to `true`.
 This will significantly speed up the proof generation.
 Note that the proofs are not valid.